Chapter Summary

 Story Meta

-- "Dates Matter: or why do I care when your
+- "Dates Matter: or why do I care when

 work was first published," by snowgall, is about the importance of accurate publishing dates:

-they're useful not just for fannish historians like myself but for readers, whose expectations will often be
+they're useful not just for fannish historians like myself but for readers, whose expectations will

 shaped by the publication date (e.g. pre-2007 stories have no chance of being DH-compliant).